ART AT THE CENTER OF THE EARTH

 We believe that art has the power to help us realize a creative, flourishing society.
 Over the years as we have continued to deliver our art-based learning program, EGAKU, this belief has become a firm conviction.
 Our 2007 vision map outlines our vision for a circular model of society powered by art – art which develops the creative potential of all people and the whole of society.
 We hope to work towards the creation of a sustainable world through our various projects, adopting a systems approach in our work and by sharing our cutting edge art-based learning method with the world.

-Message from the CEO
+Message from Kimi Hasebe

-Towards a 21st century renaissance:
+Towards a 21st Century Renaissance:

 from art - a new vision of society

-As a high school student in the 80s, I was deeply pained by the news about school violence and horrifying domestic violence involving children of my age.
-“Why do we keep fighting one other?”
-“Surely human beings are born to pursue our own happiness, so why do we make choices that make us unhappy?” - these were the kinds of questions that constantly troubled me.
-Reading Capra’s book in my twenties was a revelation, shedding a ray of light on these questions from my teenage years.
-In this volume, Capra writes about issues related to healthcare, the limits of economic models, environmental pollution and the causes of social unrest from his standpoint as a physicist.
-Across 700 pages he lays out problematic psychological approaches which neglect the true possibilities of the human spirit, and predicts that we are headed for a paradigm shift – a dramatic shift in values and worldview.
-I have to confess I no longer remember all the details, however, when I saw a chart showing the process of social transformation – of the old social values gradually decaying, and a new worldview and mindset taking its place - I was stunned by the realisation that this turning point was indeed imminent.
-In that moment I promised myself that I would be part of this social transformation - that I would embrace this new worldview and live these values.
+Reading Capra’s book in my twenties was a revelation, shedding a ray of light on these questions that had troubled from my teenage years.
+In this volume, Capra writes about issues related to medicine, the limits of economic models, environmental pollution and the causes of social unrest from his standpoint as a physicist.
+Across 700 pages he lays out problematic psychological approaches which neglect the true possibilities of the human spirit and predicts that we are headed for a paradigm shift – a dramatic shift in values and worldview.

 Throughout the ages, till this day artists have lived and continued to create works - in some ages shaping history, in others becoming swept up in the tide of history.
 While the modes of expression have changed since we began drawing some tens of thousands of years ago, art has never disappeared from human history.